 Build safer designs cheaper

 The new designs may require hundreds of thousands of simulations, so they are able to perform effectively in all challenging real-world scenarios.
-These simulations are executed in a virtual environment to save time and cost compared to traditional crash test.
-The test analyze and optimize the effect of alternative occupant seating positions in a variety of crash scenarios.
-In each test they assess the risks posed to the occupant allowing the engineers to fine tune their design at the concept stage.
-These simulations reduce time-to-market and cut costs by taking place during the early development stage, rather than final testing, and not requiring full scale prototype cars.
+These simulations are executed in a virtual environment to save time and cost compared to traditional crash tests.
+The test analyzes and optimizes the effect of alternative occupant seating positions in a variety of crash scenarios.
+In each test, they assess the risks posed to the occupant allowing the engineers to fine-tune their design at the concept stage.
+These simulations reduce time-to-market and cut costs by taking place during the early development stage, rather than final testing, and not requiring full-scale prototype cars.

 Detail vs time

-Siemens finally balances detail and accuracy by combining multi body and finite element modelling.
+Siemens finally balances detail and accuracy by combining multi-body and finite element modeling.
 Allowing, its software to be unrivaled with regards to setup and simulation time.
-The Siemens team have taken onboard the feedback from the world’s leading safety and design engineers.
-They have highlighted the need to reduce the complexity and time required to setup Integrated Safety simulations.
-With this, Siemens have engineered new ways in which the same impressive results can be achieved more quickly and easily.
+The Siemens team has taken on board the feedback from the world’s leading safety and design engineers.
+They have highlighted the need to reduce the complexity and time required to set up Integrated Safety simulations.
+With this, Siemens has engineered new ways in which the same impressive results can be achieved more quickly and easily.
 The solution is FORTE.

 How FORTE works